octimot/StoryToolkitAI/README.md

 Remember: this is kind of like telling your assistant editor "do that", but it's up to them if they want to follow your instructions or not - welcome to the wonderful world of AI.
 This feature is super experimental - it might even accept instructions like "separate speakers" or "make me coffee", but you have to try it on your own.

+**Pre-Detect Speech** - when enabled, the tool will try to detect speech-only parts in the audio and send only those parts to AI for transcription.
+This reduces the transcription time, but should also help avoid hallucinations on silent parts of the audio.
+However, the AI might lose context from one speech segment to the next, so the quality of the transcription might take a hit.

 **Time Intervals** allows you to selectively transcribe only a portion of the timeline and Exclude Time Intervals allows you to exclude certain portions of the timelines.
 The recommended format for these two fields is: "0.00 - 0.00".